 Adrenal fatigue and burnout is very real as I went through this 12 years ago.
 I had to jump through a million hoops to simply figure out what was going on.
 Most physicians don’t believe in adrenal fatigue much less burnout.

-There’s a lot of controversy and resentment over this issue because the main healing therapy consists of diet and lifestyle adjustments and the medical community doesn’t view these changes as “legitimate medicine”.
+There’s a lot of controversy and resentment over this issue because the main healing therapy consists of diet and lifestyle adjustments along with an aromatherapy blend specifically for your adrenal system.
+The medical community doesn’t view these tools as “legitimate medicine”.

 I’m sharing my journey so that hopefully, through a little bit of information, you won’t have to jump through those same hoops that I did.
 You’ll have an easier time healing your symptoms and maybe – just maybe – you won’t get as far down as I did struggling to find information and help.